 Threats & Intimidation

-Nevertheless, universities frequently misapply policies prohibiting threats and intimidation so as to infringe on protected speech.
+Nevertheless, universities frequently misapply policies prohibiting threats and intimidation so as to infringe on protected speech, citing generalized concerns about safety without regard to the actual boundaries of unprotected speech.

 There is also a propensity among universities to restrict speech that offends other students on the basis that it constitutes “incitement.”
 The basic concept, as administrators too often see it, is that offensive or provocative speech will anger those who disagree with it, perhaps so much that it moves them to violence.
 While preventing violence is an admirable goal, this is an impermissible misapplication of the incitement doctrine.